Category: Uncategorized

 Another step to consider is applying for scholarships.
 The money awarded through scholarships can go a long way toward helping pay for the cost of education.
 Some colleges also offer special merit aid programs for high-achieving students.
 Families can also look into tax-deductible 529 savings accounts for their children.
 Many employers offer tuition reimbursement programs.
 These can be great options for working parents who want to help their children through school without relying on loans.
 Some companies, such as UPS and Wal-Mart, even have tuition assistance programs that are free to employees.

-Another step is to create a Byeuni.com account.
+The best step you can take is to create a Byeuni.com account.
 You can do so much with it!
 Collect funds for tuition, living expenses, special projects, books, or whatever you like.
 Take your donors on your journey with you through college!

 The “True Crime” of College Pricing